 We've heard of (and tried) many interesting wellness trends that have come and gone, but the sound bath is perhaps one of the most unique yet.
-The process involves you laying on the ground (on a yoga mat usually) while gongs, crystal singing bowls, and other calming instruments are played by a "sound healer" for around an hour.
+The process involves you laying on the ground (on a yoga mat usually) while gongs, crystal singing bowls, and other calming instruments are played by a "sound healer" for about an hour.
 Barron said sound baths have become incredibly popular (especially in Los Angeles) with reservations a must as spots often sell out.

 "The experience is incredibly relaxing, and the sounds transport your mind, taking it on a sensory journey, similar to the way a movie soundtrack does," she explained.
 "Sound baths can be something of a way to force your brain into a meditative state."

 "Historically, sound has been used in various cultures for healing and wellness, from music and chanting/mantras to drumming, gonging, and crystal bowls.
-Sound baths can not only provide deep relaxation and the best night of sleep you’ve ever had, they can also help you feel more grounded and connected to the earth and the universe.
+Sound baths can not only provide deep relaxation and the best night of sleep you’ve ever had, but they can also help you feel more grounded and connected to the earth and the universe.
 Importantly, sound baths can also help alleviate issues such as anxiety, PTSD, sleep disorders, pain management, stress, and depression.
 I’m a huge fan!"

 If you live in L.A., you can have a sound bath at Sound Space in Silverlake with Jamie Ford or with the "gong master" Guy Douglas at Unplug Meditation.
 Barron recommends taking a drive out to Joshua Tree to experience the Integratron's 60-minute sound bath.

 Even if science says messy people are smarter, we've all succumbed to the KonMari method to eradicate clutter once and for all.
 And this minimal trend isn't going anywhere.
 "Getting rid of items and clothing that don’t 'bring you joy' is a great way to reinvigorate and bring energy to your home and life," said Barron.
 "Plus, the Kondo method of folding is addictive and creates way more space in your drawers."
 Learn what not to pack for a trip from a travel editor.